EdwaRen/eddieren.me/README.md

 ## Graphs

 There was considerable thought put into the decision to either code the languages chart myself or simply upload an image of a chart and call it a day.
 In the end, I decided the former was better as it provided superior modularity as well as providing more interactivity in the form of tooltips and reactive graph design.
 All the charts are created using pure HTML and CSS, so the end result is a static page which is supported by GitHub pages.
-A previous attempt to use Chart.js was unfortunately torpedoed by hosting issues with node modules.
+A previous attempt to use Chart.js was unfortunately torpoeded by hosting issues with node modules.

 ![Graphs](/images/graphs.png?raw=true "")